mmurygin/notes/sre/incident-management.md

     * better to call someone by name and ask him to do this action
 1. Time box every task
 1. Get explicit acknowledgment

+## Crisis Patterns
+1. Thematic Vagabonding (butterfly minds) - you jump from one hypothesis to another very quickly without spending enough time on everyone of them.
+1. Goal Fixation - you spend too much time trying to confirm a single hypothesis.
+You rationally ignoring signals of other contributing factors, because you think you know it (gut feeling).
+1. Heroism - when someone goes and fix it silently.
+If he didn't fix it then he wasted precious time, if we fixed it then we promotes a culture of smart individuals - which is not a scalable solution.
+1. Distraction - irrelevant noise in comm channels, e.g. doing postmortems while the incident.